anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The secret of getting ahead is getting started.
+Quote: Gratitude is not only the greatest of virtues, but the parent of all the others.

-By: Mark Twain
+By: Cicero